News

 Crossgates Harriers have shown what true community spirit looks like.
 From food drives and toy appeals to restoring the long-neglected Temple Newsam running track, their impact has been extraordinary.

-Through volunteer days, fundraising, and collaboration with local clubs and the Council, they’ve transformed the only free running track in Leeds into a safe, welcoming space for all.
+And it just kept going; through volunteer days, fundraising, and collaboration with local clubs and the Council, they’ve transformed the only free running track in Leeds into a safe, welcoming space for all.
 Their efforts have united schools, families, and runners of every level.
-With passion, perseverance, and purpose, Crossgates Harriers have not only revived a facility—they’ve revitalised a community.
-A truly inspiring and deserving winner of Community Project of the Year.
-As a key driver of the Temple Newsam project, Richard added:

 Club of the Year: Woodford Green AC with Essex Ladies